Phishing Attacks

 OpenSea Phishing 2022 $1.7M+ in NFTs from 32 users

-The victim, identified on-chain as 0xf2B8..., let their guard down for just a second.
-They unknowingly signed a setOwner transaction on their DeFi Saver Proxy contract.
-In plain English?
-They accidentally transferred the legal ownership of their highly collateralized Maker vault straight to a phishing address.
+The victim, identified on-chain as 0xf2B8..., unknowingly signed a setOwner transaction on a DeFi Saver Proxy contract.
+The call transferred control of a highly collateralized Maker vault to the phishing address.

 1. Hijacked the protocol by switching the owner address to their own.